spiral/docs/cookbook/domain-core.md

 }
 ```

-Use this bootloader to configure the application behaviour globally via the set of default interceptors.
+Use this Bootloader to configure the application behavior globally via the set of default interceptors.

 ### Cycle Entity Resolution
 Use `Spiral\Domain\CycleInterceptor` to automatically resolve entity injections based on parameter values: